 Develop healthy coping techniques

 Maintaining regular, healthy habits is an important part of living successfully with lupus, and when family members all commit to supporting these habits for their loved one and themselves, everyone will benefit.

 Healthy habits include:

-Visiting Care Giving Services, the experts in senior home care in St. Peters, MO and the surrounding areas, provides trusted in-home care, partnering with families to deliver care and assistance for individuals diagnosed with lupus or a variety of other chronic health conditions.
+Visiting Care Giving Services, the expert providers of St. Charles home care services, partners with families to deliver care and assistance for individuals diagnosed with lupus or a variety of other chronic health conditions.
 We provide medical, non-medical, and respite care services in the comfort and familiarity of home.
 Contact us at (636) 493-9058 for additional resources about lupus.
 For a full list of the communities we serve, please see our Service Area page.